Let's stay in touch! Sign up for our email list and never miss a new release.

 Garment Care Guide

-You can only fit so many words — about 10, actually — on the teeny-tiny care label that's sewn into our garments.
-In reality, we have a lot more than 10 words to say about how to care for your clothing, Margu and otherwise, so we made a whole webpage about it.
+You can only fit so many words — about 10, actually — on the teeny-tiny care labels sewn into our garments.
+In reality, I have a lot more than 10 words to say about how to care your clothes, so I made a whole webpage about it.

-We recommend hand-washing *almost* all our garments to keep them in the best shape possible.
+Hand washing is the best option for *almost* all garments to keep them in the best shape possible.
 If you're new to hand-washing or just want to see if you've been doing it right, here's a quick walkthrough:

 1. Fill up a sink or basin with cool/cold water.